Mount Olive Township, New Jersey: Education

-Mount Olive High School with 1,503 students in grades 9–12.
+Mount Olive High School with 1,468 students in grades 9-12.

 Public library

 The Mount Olive Public Library serves the informational, educational, cultural, and recreational resource of the township.
 It is the objective of the Library to serve the community with programs, books and other media.
 The Mount Olive Township Library Association was incorporated in 1976.
 In 1979, a major addition was added to the original octagon.
 In 1985, the township held a referendum with voters overwhelmingly in favor of municipalization.
 The Library officially became a municipal library in 1986.
 In 1991, a second addition was added to include an administrative area and the periodical/reading room.
 In January 2005 the new library which was built on Flanders-Drakestown Road opened for residents.

 Transportation

 Roads and highways

 As of May 2010, the township had a total of 140.17 mi of roadways, of which 115.11 mi were maintained by the municipality, 10.03 mi by Morris County and 15.03 mi by the New Jersey Department of Transportation.

-The major roads that pass through include U.S. Route 46 through the center, U.S. Route 206 in the east and northeast part (called the "Netcong Bypass") and Interstate 80 (Bergen Passaic Expressway) in the north (which is also briefly multiplexed with US 206).
+The major roads that pass through include U.S. Route 46 through the center, U.S. Route 206 in the east and northeast part (called the "Netcong Bypass") and Interstate 80 (Bergen Passaic Expressway) in the north (which is also briefly concurrent with US 206).